laravel/docs/eloquent-relationships.md

 <a name="advanced-polymorphic-one-of-many-relationships"></a>
 #### Advanced Polymorphic One Of Many Relationships

 Just as for simple [one of many relations](#advanced-has-one-of-many-relationships), advanced usecases can be constructed.
-For example, an event sourcing approach for model states can be implemented where each state change is stored in the `states` table and the last state added is the current state of the model.
+For example, an event sourcing approach for Model states, where each state change is stored in the `states` table and the last state added is the current state of the Model.
 This allows tracking the state history of a Model.
-In addition, a model can have multiple states.
-For example, an Order has an `shippingState` the and a `paymentState`.
+In addition, a Model can have multiple states.
+For example, an `Order` has an `shippingState` the and a `paymentState`.
 Thus, the state depends on a `type` attribute.

 ```php
 class Order extends Model